alexandrecuer/smartgrid/Themis/Note_ADAM_4015_PT100_HIOKI_TC.md

 ![Adam4015_Moxa](assets/FluidTemp/configure_ADAM4015_w_moxa.png)

-connect all the wires on the green terminal block, plug the block in the module, with the switch in INIT mode an power on !
+connect all the wires on the green terminal block, plug the block in the module, with the switch in INIT mode and power on !

 ### Configure with ADAM utility